The Prosthetic Foot

 Properties & benefits

 A silicone foot is both functional and aesthetically appealing.
-It provides support and can be adapted to support heel raise, arch support, better joint alignment.
-The formation of a rocker like sole and reinforcement of the missing part.
+It provides support and can be adapted to support heel raise, arch support, and better joint alignment.
+The formation of a rocker-like sole and reinforcement of the missing part.
 It’s made to measure, very durable and can be used in water.
-The silicone we use can be as soft as gel to provide comfort for any sore areas.
-All silicone feet can be made to fit the patient’s footwear also with the incorporation of a gap between the first and second toe to allow for sandals and flip flops to be worn.
-Just as important for a lot of patients is the appearance of their feet, the silicone can be sculpted to the finest detail and colour to match the remaining foot.
-The reality level of finish we offer includes hair, veins, freckles, moles, tendons, detailed nails that can be painted, as well as tattoos.
+The silicone we use can be as soft as a gel to provide comfort for any sore areas.
+All silicone feet can be made to fit the patient’s footwear, and a gap between the first and second toes can be incorporated to allow for sandals and flip-flops to be worn.
+Just as important for a lot of patients is the appearance of their feet.
+The silicone can be sculpted to the finest detail and colour to match the remaining foot.
+The reality level of finish we offer includes hair, veins, freckles, moles, tendons, detailed nails that can be painted, and tattoos.
 The finished product is so realistic it is unbelievable to believe that they aren’t real!
-The positive psychological effect this makes to an individual is enormous. but as there is insufficient evidence of the direct health benefits these products are not commissioned by the NHS and only available privately and can be very costly.
+The positive psychological effect this has on an individual is enormous.
+However, as there is insufficient evidence of the direct health benefits, these products are not commissioned by the NHS, are only available privately, and can be very costly.

 we offer a range of finishes to suit every budget, making it affordable for everyone